-The Hematologic Malignancies and Cellular Therapy (HMCT) Program is a multidisciplinary basic, translational and clinical research effort whose overall goal is to improve outcomes for patients with hematologic malignancies.
-The broad, long-term goal of the HMCT Program is to build on and extend the current knowledge in the fields of leukemia, lymphoma, myeloma, hematopoietic cell transplantation, and immunotherapy, and to develop and implement novel strategies for improving therapeutic results in these patients through a collaborative and integrated approach involving all the investigators in the Program.
+The Hematologic Malignancies and Cellular Therapy (HMCT) Research Program is a multidisciplinary basic, translational and clinical research effort whose overall goal is to improve outcomes for patients with hematologic malignancies.
+The broad, long-term goal of the HMCT program is to build on and extend the current knowledge in the fields of leukemia, lymphoma, myeloma, hematopoietic cell transplantation, and immunotherapy, and to develop and implement novel strategies for improving therapeutic results in these patients through a collaborative and integrated approach involving all the investigators in the program.

 There are several areas of research.
 Broadly, these can be divided into: a) basic research into the tumor microenvironment, bone marrow niche, b) basic understanding of immunity, both inate and adaptive, c) genomics, including a genomics core, d) cellular therapies such as hematopoietic stem cells, adotive immunotherapy with selected T cells, NK cells, dendritic cell vaccines, gamma delta T cells, and e) graft-versus-host disease and graft-versus-leukemia effects, f) cell signaling pathways in normal and tumor cells.
 As a complement to these efforts, there is also a robust clinical trials office with over 100 active clinical trials specific to hematologic malignancies and transplantation.
 These range from phase I “first in humans” to randomized phase III studies.

 - To understand hematopoietic stem cell biology and optimize stem cell graft for allogeneic and autologous stem cell transplantation;